Peter Schlueer

 For eight years, Peter Schlüer served on the Santa Barbara Symphony Board of Directors, advising on artistic vision and strategy.

-Virtual Reality and Classical Music
+Immersive Technology and Classical Music

 Today I’m part of this journey as a consultant to some of the pioneering organizations paving the way.